 The year over year increase in gain on MSRs, net was primarily due to the collection of holdbacks in excess of previously reserved for amounts on prior period mortgage servicing sales partially offset by a reduction due to the aforementioned servicing sale during the fourth quarter of 2022.
-For the year ended December 31, 2022, gain on sale MSRs, net as a result of the collection of holdbacks in excess of previously reserved for amounts on prior period mortgage servicing sales which was partially offset by an \$18 thousand loss on sale of MSRs during the fourth quarter of 2022.
+For the year ended December 31, 2022, gain on sale MSRs, net was \$194 thousand compared to a gain of \$34 thousand in the comparable 2021 period.
+For the year ended December 31, 2022, we recorded a \$264 thousand gain on MSRs, net as a result of the collection of holdbacks in excess of previously reserved for amounts on prior period mortgage servicing sales which was partially offset by an \$18 thousand loss on sale of MSRs during the fourth quarter of 2022.
 During the year ended December 31, 2021, we recorded a \$160 thousand gain on MSRs, net as a result of the collection of holdbacks in excess of previously reserved for amounts on prior period mortgage servicing sales.
-Additionally, for the year ended December 31, 2022, we recorded a \$70 thousand loss from change in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value changes associated with changes in market interest rates, inputs and assumptions.
-For the year ended December 31, 2021, we recorded a \$126 thousand loss from change in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase
+Additionally, for the year ended December 31, 2022, we recorded a \$70 thousand loss from change in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value changes in market interest rates, inputs and assumptions.
+For the year ended December 31, 2021, we recorded a \$126 thousand loss from change in fair value of MSRs due to voluntary and scheduled prepayments partially offset by an increase in fair value changes associated with changes in market interest rates, inputs and assumptions.